hyperspacedev/hyperspace/README.md

 - `com.apple.security.app-sandbox`
 - `com.apple.security.inherit`
+- `com.apple.security.files.downloads.read-write`
+- `com.apple.security.files.user-selected.read-write`
+- `com.apple.security.allow-unsigned-executable-memory`
+- `com.apple.security.network.client`

+> ⚠️ Note that the inherited permissions are the same as that of the parent.
+This is due to an issue where the hardened runtime fails to pass down the inherited properties (see electron/electron#20560).
+This might change in future versions of macOS.

 It is also recommended to add the `com.apple.security.applications-groups` entry with your bundle's identifier.
 You'll also need to create an `info.plist` in the `desktop` directory containing the team identifier and application identifier and install the developer certificates on the Mac you plan to build from.